What is a Metaphor?

 Related Posts

-What is Anachronism?
-Definition, Meaning and Example
+What is Allegory?
+Definition, Meaning and Examples

 About Author